sodicho/Flask-SQLAlchemy-RestAPI/README.md

 ## Imports and Postman

-#### Imports are all included in the app.py folder, I may add a requirements.txt for what was needed in to be downloaded.
+#### Imports are all included in the app.py file, I may add a requirements.txt for what was needed to be downloaded.
 All of the requirements would be downloaded in a venv.

 #### Flask allowed for the program to run locally, and used Postman to test all requests from the client.